 Parents are expected to share the responsibility of caring for children and providing for their needs.
 This is reflected in New Zealand family law such as the Care of Children Act 2004.
 Although parenting is a shared responsibility, mothers and fathers often care and provide for children differently, especially when children are young.
-This is in part because parenting varies according to the age and needs of children, and because men and women are often seen as more suited to certain tasks.
+This is in part because parenting varies according to the age and needs of children, and because men and women have often been seen as more suited to certain tasks.

 Parenting in traditional Māori society

 Before colonisation, parenting in Māori society occurred within the context of the whānau (extended family), which often comprised three or more generations.
 The care of children was a collective responsibility.
 Much care was provided by the grandparent generation.
 Parents had other whānau responsibilities in addition to parenting.